Private Lives: Literary analysis

+Taj Mahal dialogue

+A famous scene in Private Lives has Amanda and Elyot discuss Elyot's voyage to Asia, with questions on how China was ("Very big") and "how was the Taj Mahal?" ("Unbelievable, a sort of dream").
+Already when Coward visited Australia in 1940, the line was famous enough to be mentioned in an Adelaide newspaper article.
+The line has remained closely associated with Coward.

 Film and broadcast versions

 Hanns Kräly and Richard Schayer wrote the screenplay for a 1931 film adaptation directed by Sidney Franklin and starring Norma Shearer as Amanda and Robert Montgomery as Elyot.
 Una Merkel and Reginald Denny played Sibyl and Victor.
 The film received mixed reviews.
 Coward thought it "passable."

 On 21 April 1939, CBS Radio aired an hour-long adaptation of the play by Orson Welles for The Campbell Playhouse.
 Guest star Gertrude Lawrence reprised her stage role as Amanda, and Welles played Elyot.
 Naomi Campbell and Robert Speaight played Sibyl and Victor.

 On British television, Peter Gray and Maxine Audley starred in a 1959 presentation, and Alec McCowen and Penelope Keith took the leads in a BBC production in 1976.
 BBC Radio 4 broadcast a radio adaptation starring Paul Scofield and Patricia Routledge on 20 December 1975.

+In the early 1980s, Peter Bogdanovich was asked to do a film adaptation of Coward's Private Lives with Elizabeth Taylor and Richard Burton, which was set to be shot in the Rivera until they decided just to film it on stage.
+Prior to this, around 1974, there had been talk of Bogdanovich staging it as a revival on Broadway, with the participation of Audrey Hepburn.
+Later on, in 1990, Bogdanovich wrote a second draft adaptation of the play, which he had hoped to make with Hepburn starring.
+However, Bogdanovich credits the film's demise to Billy Wilder, who didn't like him: "The executives asked [Wilder] what he thought of the idea.
+He said, 'Bad idea.'
+That was the end of that."

 In January 2010, BBC Radio 4 broadcast another adaptation of the play directed by Sally Avens, starring Helena Bonham Carter as Amanda and Bill Nighy as Elyot.